USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 5.6.4.
-If any of the following fields are provided:
+     - If any of the following fields are provided:

-       - RejectionInfo.alternateDesignatedFacilityType
+       - `RejectionInfo.alternateDesignatedFacilityType`
-       - RejectionInfo.generatorPaperSignature
+       - `RejectionInfo.generatorPaperSignature`
-       - RejectionInfo.alternateDesignatedFacility
+       - `RejectionInfo.alternateDesignatedFacility`

        the service generates the following warning:

        ```json
        {